 Pediatricians, primary-care physicians and registered nurses, including school-based nurses are encouraged to attend.

-Dr. Greenhalgh is a past president of the American Burn Association and current editor of the International Society for Burn Injuries’ journal, Burns Open.
-In addition to being chief of burns a Shriners Hospitals for Children — Northern California, Dr. Greenhalgh is a professor of burn surgery at the University of California, Davis School of Medicine.
+Dr. Greenhalgh is president-elect of the International Society for Burn Injuries and current editor of the journal, Burns Open.
+In addition to being chief of burns at Shriners Hospitals for Children — Northern California, Dr. Greenhalgh is a professor of burn surgery at the University of California, Davis School of Medicine.

 Dr. Greenhalgh has extensive experience in the development and use of cultured epithelium and dermal substitutes.
 He has received national attention for his efforts to raise awareness of the hazards of heating instant noodles in the microwave, an often not recognized but extremely common source of serious pediatric burns.
 At the Northern California Shriners Hospital, he leads a team of six physicians.
 The hospital treats approximately 250 burn patients each year.

-There is no charge for attending Virtual Provider CME webinars and participants receive CME credit.
+There is no charge for attending the Virtual Provider CME webinars and participants receive CME credit.

 Those interested in registering for the upcoming Virtual Provider CME webinar should visit https://bit.ly/2LChoN3.
 Spots are limited, so register today!